 Feeling frustrated, I decided to join a local fitness program.
 I was lucky to find a lovely and caring instructor who always encouraged me a lot.
 Actually at one time during my early days into his program, the instructor arranged for me to meet a nutritionist.
 The instructor must have known how I was feeling and was willing to help me shed off a few calories.

 The nutritionist helped me make a plan of the necessary foods to eat and also when it was necessary to eat.
 She also helped me be able to track my progress especially now that I was exercising.
 This encouraged me a lot and also helped me to stick to the fitness program.
-The weight loss was a bit gradual, but I made sure that I stuck to the healthy diet program as well as the routine exercising plan.
+The weight loss was a bit gradual, but I made sure that I stuck to the healthy diet and Weight Watchers program as well as the routine exercising plan.

 Six months down the lane, I had lost considerable weight and I was looking much better.
 I felt good about myself and even some friends came over to me to find the secret that had worked miracle on me.
 It was by sticking to the routines workouts that I developed interest in sports.
 I decided to join a local amateur football clubs which also helped me greatly to keep in shape.